Davidleyden1/MS1/readme.md

 6. On the right-hand side, in the Environments section, click on **'github-pages'**.
 7. Click **View deployment** to see the live site.

-The link to the live website: [Coffee & Crochet](https://emelie-nilsson.github.io/Milstone-project1/)
+The link to the live website: [David Leyden Physiotherapy](https://emelie-nilsson.github.io/Milstone-project1/)

 ### How to clone the repository
 1. From the list of repositories, click the repository you want to clone.